 Hickory’s beautiful location at the foot of the Blue Ridge Mountains along the shores of the Catawba River offers something for everyone.
 Ideally located along I-40 between Charlotte and Asheville, Hickory serves as the regional hub of the Hickory-Lenoir-Morganton metropolitan statistical area and offers everything residents and visitors need within a short drive.
 For those seeking extra adventure or a change of scenery, unique cities like Charlotte, Asheville, and Boone are just an hour away.
 Hickory strikes the perfect balance of small town charm and big city amenities.

-Hickory’s educational system features one primary school, four elementary schools, two middle schools, one high school, one magnet school, two institutions for higher learning, and several private schools.
+Hickory’s educational system features one primary school, four elementary schools, two middle schools, one high school, one magnet school, three institutions for higher learning, and several private schools.

 Hickory Public Schools is an award-winning school district that operates under the K-64 initiative and serves approximately 4,100 students.
 K-64 is a systematic approach to shaping future careers by actively engaging students in technology-rich environments and connecting students with employers throughout the educational curriculum.